Oral strips — thin-film, no-water doses for daily-use and travel ranges.

 Bespoke formulation and dieline.

-Fully bespoke formulation, custom flavour profile and packaging dieline.
-The right route for category-defining launches with longer planning windows and committed quantities.
+Fully bespoke formulation, custom flavour profile and packaging dieline for qualified 5,000+ unit projects.
+Available after a paid feasibility/R&D review — the right option for category-defining launches with longer planning windows and committed quantities.

 - Best for